Adam777Z/lifx/README.md

 A simple app to control LIFX lights over the Internet.

 Available on multiple platforms:
-- on the web as a Progressive Web App (PWA) that can be installed
+- On the web as a Progressive Web App (PWA) that can be installed
-- desktop app (built using Electron)
+- Desktop app (built using Electron)

 Requires your LIFX personal access token, get it [here](https://cloud.lifx.com/).